WASP-121

 The star, although metal-rich in terms of overall contents of heavy elements, is depleted of carbon.
-Carbon to oxygen molar ratio of 0.23 for WASP-121 is well below solar ratio of 0.55.
+The carbon to oxygen molar ratio of 0.23 for WASP-121 is well below the solar ratio of 0.55.

+Nomenclature

+The designation WASP-121 indicates that this was the 121st star found to have a planet by the Wide Angle Search for Planets.

+In August 2022, this planetary system was included among 20 systems to be named by the third NameExoWorlds project.
+The approved names, proposed by a team from Bahrain, were announced in June 2023.
+WASP-121 is named Dilmun after the ancient civilization, and its planet is named Tylos after the ancient Greek name for Bahrain.

 Planetary system

-Its planet WASP-121b orbits around WASP-121 in about 1.27 days.
-WASP-121b is the first exoplanet found to contain water in an extrasolar planetary stratosphere (i.e., an atmospheric layer in which temperatures increase as the altitude increases).

-In 2015, the extrasolar planet WASP-121b was discovered orbiting WASP-121 by the transit method.
-WASP-121b is a "hot Jupiter" exoplanet with a mass about 1.18 times that of Jupiter and a radius about 1.81 times that of Jupiter.
+In 2015, the exoplanet WASP-121b was discovered orbiting WASP-121 by the transit method.
+WASP-121b is a hot Jupiter with a mass about 1.18 times that of Jupiter and a radius about 1.81 times that of Jupiter.
 The exoplanet orbits WASP-121, its host star, every 1.27 days.
-Hot water molecules have been found in the stratosphere of WASP-121b.
+Hot water molecules have been found in the stratosphere of WASP-121b (i.e., the atmospheric layer in which temperatures increase as the altitude increases).

-In August 2022, this planetary system was included among 20 systems to be named by the third NameExoWorlds project.